eddmann/eddmann.github.io/_posts/2014/2014-05-10-reversing-a-string-in-php.md

 ---
 layout: post
-title: "Reversing a String in PHP"
+title: 'Reversing a String in PHP'
-meta: "Interesting ways to reverse a string in PHP."
+meta: 'Interesting ways to reverse a string in PHP.'
 ---

-Since recently setting up a forum for [Three Devs and a Maybe](http://forum.threedevsandamaybe.com/), we have started to partake in a weekly [code-kata](http://en.wikipedia.org/wiki/Kata_(programming)).
+Since recently setting up a forum for [Three Devs and a Maybe](http://forum.threedevsandamaybe.com/), we have started to partake in a weekly [code-kata](<http://en.wikipedia.org/wiki/Kata_(programming)>).
 What could be more fitting to start with than the common interview question, reversing a string in 'X' language.
 In this case the language is PHP, and below are some of the many ways contrived to solve the problem.

 <!--more-->

 ## Basic Implementations